pforret/jekyll.forret.com/_posts/2010-10-08-email-as-a-platform.md

 So what could this platform look like?

-  * I register for the service and I get the prefix ACME
+  * I register for the service, and I get the prefix ACME
   * I then start defining my services: <acme.upload@example.com>, <acme.support@example.com>, <acme.register@example.com>
   * I configure acme.upload to save attachments to an FTP server and send a confirmation email.
   * I configure acme.support to send a confirmation email with a unique number and forward the email with this unique number in the subject.
 Also, I get an SMS.